wraith-wireless/captiv8/README.md

 captiv8 can be used for a variety of reasons:

-1. You're an asshole and your surf for free off of someone else's dime whether it's a paid subscription hotspot or a guest network in your neighborhood with whitelisted MACs
+1. You're an asshole and you want to surf for free off of someone else's dime whether it's a paid subscription hotspot or a guest network in your neighborhood with whitelisted MACs
 2. You want some anonymity.
 Of course you could just switch your mac address but